SpitchChatSDK/spitch-android-sdk-demo/README.md

 ## Usage
 The public API is only in com.webimapp.android.sdk package.
 All the nested packages are used exclusively for SDK internal needs.
-### WebimSession
+### SpitchSession
-To get started with the chat, you need to get WebimSession object.
+To get started with the chat, you need to get SpitchSession object.
 ```java
 WebimSession sessoin = Webim.newSessionBuilder()
     .setContext(context) // Activity ot Application